Alonso-del-Arte/chess/doc/Variants.md

 Note that Lichess annotates the third check with '#' rather than '+' even when it would not be checkmate in regular chess.

 This variant presents no problem for playing on a physical board.
-However, it would be helpful to use some kind of token, like coins or bottle caps, to count how many times each player has checked the other.
 This variant is unlikely to need extra queens or extra knights.
+However, it would be helpful to use some kind of token, like coins or bottle caps, three white and three black, to count how many times each player has checked the other.

 ### Fog of War